Omar Beckles

-Omar Jerome Beckles (born 25 October 1991) is a professional footballer who plays as a defender for club Leyton Orient.
+Omar Jerome Beckles (born 25 October 1991) is a professional footballer who plays as a defender for club Gillingham.
 Born in England, he represents the Grenada national team.
 He is the chair of the Professional Footballers' Association.

 Club career

 Spain

 Born in Leytonstone, England, Beckles began his career at Millwall before joining Jerez Industrial in 2010.
 Beckles made his Jerez Industrial debut on 6 February 2011 against Córdoba CF B, which saw Jerez Industrial lose 3–1.
 He went on to make thirteen appearances for Jerez Industrial.
 However, Glenn Hoddle Academy terminated its agreement with Jerez Industrial in March 2011, leading Beckles to leave the club, although he continued to play for the side for the remainder of the season.